What is Jadenu Sprinkle?

 What other drugs will affect Jadenu Sprinkle?

-Many other medicines can increase or decrease the effects of Jadenu Sprinkle.
-Tell your doctor about all your current medicines and any you start or stop using, especially:
+Many drugs can affect Jadenu Sprinkle.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Jadenu Sprinkle (deferasirox)